Saturday Night Live season 43: Writers

 Prior to the start of the season, the show added Steven Castillo, Andrew Dismukes, Claire Friedman, Sam Jay, Erik Marino, Nimesh Patel, and Gary Richardson to the writing staff.

-Also prior to the season, head writers Chris Kelly and Sarah Schneider departed the show.
-On December 12, 2017, Jost and Che were named co-head writers, making Che the first African American head writer.
-Jost was previously the head writer for 3 years from 2012 to 2015.
+Also prior to the season, head writers Chris Kelly and Sarah Schneider (who had written for the show overall since 2011, and were named as head writers at the start of the previous season) departed the show.
+Kent Sublette and Bryan Tucker remained as the sole head writers for the first-half of the season.
+At the start of the season, writer Streeter Seidell (who joined the writing staff in 2014) was named as the season's sole writing supervisor.